TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/PermissionsManagement/SettingUpBackendGroups/Index.rst

 the precise set of permissions needed to perform their designated roles, such as editing.

-By utilizing this structure, TYPO3 allows for a clear and organized approach to managing access rights, ensuring users have just the permissions they need, nothing more, nothing less.
+By utilizing this structure, TYPO3 allows for a clear and organized approach to managing access rights, ensuring users have the permissions they need, nothing more, nothing less.

 .. note::